Dynamo: Practical designs

 The dynamo was the first electrical generator capable of delivering power for industry.
-The modern dynamo, fit for use in industrial applications, was invented independently by Sir Charles Wheatstone, Werner von Siemens and Samuel Alfred Varley.
-Varley took out a patent on 24 December 1866, while Siemens and Wheatstone both announced their discoveries on 17 January 1867, the latter delivering a paper on his discovery to the Royal Society.
+The modern dynamo, fit for use in industrial applications, was invented by Henry Wilde with his paper presented to The Royal Society by Michael Faraday on 26th March 1866.
+It was independently invented by Sir Charles Wheatstone, Werner von Siemens and Samuel Alfred Varley.
+Varley took out a patent on 24 December 1866, while Siemens and Wheatstone both announced their discoveries on 17 January 1867, by delivering papers at the Royal Society.

 The "dynamo-electric machine" employed self-powering electromagnetic field coils rather than permanent magnets to create the stator field.
 Wheatstone's design was similar to Siemens', with the difference that in the Siemens design the stator electromagnets were in series with the rotor, but in Wheatstone's design they were in parallel.
 The use of electromagnets rather than permanent magnets greatly increased the power output of a dynamo and enabled high power generation for the first time.
 This invention led directly to the first major industrial uses of electricity.
 For example, in the 1870s Siemens used electromagnetic dynamos to power electric arc furnaces for the production of metals and other materials.

 The dynamo machine that was developed consisted of a stationary structure, which provides the magnetic field, and a set of rotating windings which turn within that field.
 On larger machines the constant magnetic field is provided by one or more electromagnets, which are usually called field coils.

 Zénobe Gramme reinvented Pacinotti's design in 1871 when designing the first commercial power plants operated in Paris.
 An advantage of Gramme's design was a better path for the magnetic flux, by filling the space occupied by the magnetic field with heavy iron cores and minimizing the air gaps between the stationary and rotating parts.
 The Gramme dynamo was one of the first machines to generate commercial quantities of power for industry.
 Further improvements were made on the Gramme ring, but the basic concept of a spinning endless loop of wire remains at the heart of all modern dynamos.

 Charles F. Brush assembled his first dynamo in the summer of 1876 using a horse-drawn treadmill to power it.
 Brush's design modified the Gramme dynamo by shaping the ring armature like a disc rather than a cylinder shape.
 The field electromagnets were also positioned on the sides of the armature disc rather than around the circumference.